topohl/clusterProfiler_test/README.md

 **LG Wang, Y Han, QY He. _clusterProfiler: an R package for comparing biological themes among gene clusters._ OMICS: A Journal of Integrative Biology, 2012, 16(5):284-287.**
 DOI: [10.1089/omi.2011.0118](http://dx.doi.org/10.1089/omi.2011.0118)

-## License

-This project is provided under the [choose-your-license](LICENSE).
-Please see the LICENSE file for details.